ysc12451/starter-hugo-academic/content/courses/_index.md

 ![hw2](featured.png)

-# Introduction
+# Introduction (HW2 & HW3)

-In this course project, I would like to study one type of methods for estimating the effects of general dynamic treatment strategies conditioned on historical data.
+In this course project, I would like to study one type of methods for estimating the effects of general dynamic treatment strategies conditioned on historical data with a generalized problem setting for patient outcomes under time-varying treatment strategies based on observed patient behaviors.
 In addition, I will try to understand how they can work together for dynamic treatment.
 The main reference for this project are Li, Rui, et al. "G-Net: a Recurrent Network Approach to G-Computation for Counterfactual Prediction Under a Dynamic Treatment Regime."
 [Li et al. (2021)](#1).
 PMLR, 2021 and other related materials.

 ## g-method